pssguy/epldata/README.md

 # epldata
-Datasets from English Premier League 1992-2018
+Datasets of the English Premier League 1992-2018

-This package is a basically repository of datasets relating to Football (soccer) English Football League from its inception in August 1992 through to the end of the 2017/18 season.
+This package is a repository of datasets relating to Football (soccer) English Football League from its inception in August 1992 through to the end of the 2017/18 season.
 The intention is to update it annually shortly after each season ends in May

-None of the data is official and there are sure to be a few, opefully trivial, errors.
+None of the data is official and there are sure to be a few, hopefully trivial, errors.
 Some data e.g. transfer fees are estimates

-There are nine data sets loosely structured around the idea of a relation SQL database of The data has been compiled over more than 25 years so has some bad practices built-in which should not detract from usage unduly
+There are nine data sets loosely structured around the idea of a relational SQL database.
+So no duplicated data and lots of joins required to make full use of the figures.
+The data has been compiled over more than 25 years so has some bad practices built-in bur these should not detract from usage unduly

     1. assists - ids of one or two players assisting each goal
     2. game - game id, date, attendance, referee